-Seborrhea is the over – activity of the sebaceous glands.
+Seborrhea is the overactivity of the sebaceous glands.
 The small glands that secrete a lubricating oily matter.
 This excessive secretion results in the skin becoming red, swollen and sore.
 In other words, cradle cap is yellow, greasy skin that may form discoloured, scaly and crusty patches or to make it, even more, clearer, it is baby dandruff.

 Now, don’t go all out looking for shampoos and conditioners because the simple answer is “It is harmless.”
 Cradle Cap is just the result of your baby’s body adjusting to its new environment.
-That doesn’t mean you should just disregard cradle cap completely.
+That doesn’t mean you should just disregard the cradle cap completely.
 Your baby’s body will usually work through the problem and stabilize itself on its own.

 Apart from that, we’ve got some good news for you.
 Cradle Cap is neither painful nor contagious.
 This means that most of the time, your baby isn’t feeling any pain as a result of cradle cap.
-However, in severe cases, cradle cap may cause serious discomfort.
-If your little one’s skin seems inflamed or infected, see a paediatrician right away.
+However, in severe cases, the cradle cap may cause serious discomfort.
+If your little one’s skin seems inflamed or infected, see a pediatrician right away.

 At the low end of the scale, it may manifest as slight redness and flaky skin as in the above figure.
 At the other end of the scale, the skin condition can result in extreme redness and look like a literal cap on the top of the head as given in the below picture.